swarmee/partySearch/readme.md

 While there are many documents created, elasticsearch manages them all as one logical document so if you delete/upsert the event all of the nested documents are also deleted/upserted.

-This elasticsearch configuration exceeded our expectations in relation to distributed loading/querying and storage of common attributes together for simplied searching.
+This elasticsearch configuration exceeded our expectations in relation to distributed loading/querying and storage of common attributes together for simplified searching.
 Elasticsearch was also able to support the aggregated analysis of party details without the need to maintain a derived data source.

 The below worked example is the "generified" version of what we setup within our PoC, it has been provided in the hope that others can learn from what we have done.